yodrew/darkroomretreat/manuscript/air.md

 Use a table saw to cut the 8 pieces so they come out square.
 Or have a carpenter do it for you, including the holes.
 Just take the drawing with you, modified for your needs.
 The carpenter probably has some extra melamine laying around to sell you cheap.
 To screw pieces together, first drill pilot holes so edges don't break.
 I always drill pilot holes in wood less than 30mm wide for this reason.

 To insulate, make round tubes of plastic screen.
 Cover with porous fabric if insulation is fine, like cellulose.
 Stuff insulation around it and close the box.
 Roughen the plastic surface first with sandpaper so the glue sticks.

+### hum {#hum}

+In Europe, I have detected a strange hum in many places.
+It is a low-frequency sound and vibration that comes through the air and ground.
+My best explanation is that all the machines we use combined generate this hum.
+Cars, trains, airplanes, factories, ventilation (ironically), farm machinery, underground pumps all add up to this noise.
+Most people can't hear it.
+It drives me nuts.

+In fact, tomorrow I'll visit a music recording studio.
+Their technique of building a room within a room may work to stop this noise.
+It is exactly what it sounds like.
+The walls and ceilings of each structure don't touch.
+The floor floats on vibration-dampening springs or rubber blocks.
+Let's hope the acoustic and recording engineers have solved this for us.

 ## machines {#machines}